Have you ever dealt with a full-blown narcissist in your life?

 I don’t know your situation and I cannot tell you what to do.
 My experiences might not reflect what you are going through.
 But I hope that they can help you understand your struggles and make the next steps to free yourself and regain your life.

-I know it is terrifying.
 But you will get through it.
 One step at a time.
-Detaching yourself from a narcissist can be difficult, uncomfortable and scary at times.
-But the end result is worth it.
-YOU are worth it!
+Escaping a narcissist can be difficult, painful and scary at times.

 You deserve to be free, live without abuse, humiliation, exploitation and neglect.
 You can start to re-build your self-worth.
-And your life.

 They are attracted to low self-worth.
-If you increase your own self-worth, they will go and ruin someone else’s life.
-Sad but true.
+If you boost your self-worth, if you know that you deserve better, they will go and ruin someone else’s life.